ds-modules/curriculum-guide/workflow/creating-notebooks.md

 ## Working with Jupyter Notebooks

-Below is an short introduction on how to Jupyter notebooks on `datahub.berkeley.edu`.
+Below is an short introduction on how to use Jupyter notebooks on `datahub.berkeley.edu`.
 Assignment development can be done on `datahub.berkeley.edu` or locally, if you already have a local Jupyter setup.
 The below steps assume you are working on DataHub, but most of the steps can be done on a local setup as well.
 If you decide to work locally, we recommend you test your notebooks on `datahub.berkeley.edu` well in advance.
 The development environment on DataHub is probably different from your local environment, so it is possible that code may break.

 ### Create a Blank Notebook